Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 15. Guanziling Mud Hot Spring (關子嶺溫泉)

-At hot spring resorts in town, the hot spring water is slightly murky with silt.
+At all the hot spring resorts in Guanziling village, the hot spring water is slightly murky due to high silt content.
 You don’t actually bathe in thick mud, as you may be imagining, but at some hot spring spas, they supply tubs of actual mud that you can rub on your face or body, which is thought to be extremely good for the skin.

 The King’s Garden Villa (景大渡假莊園) is the best spa choice in town, with loads of different muddy and non-muddy pools to soak in, as well as bowls of mud provided to rub on your skin.